buzztroll/dcm_python_agent_documentation/_sources/agent_install_syntax.txt

                                 Format: wss://hostname_or_ipaddress/agentManager
                                 Default: wss://dcm.enstratius.com/agentManager

-          -B, -on-boot          Configure the python agent to start at system boot (default)
+          -B, --on-boot         Configure the python agent to start at system boot (default is not to boot at restart)

           -m, --mount-point     Mount point where DCM stores data (default /mnt/dcmdata)